carpentries-incubator/workflows-nextflow/_episodes/05-workflow.md

 ### Process named output

-The process output definition allows the use of the `emit:` option to define a name identifier that can be used to reference the channel in the external scope.
+The process `output` definition allows the use of the `emit:` option to define a named identifier that can be used to reference the channel in the external scope.

 For example:

 ~~~
+//workflow_02.nf
 nextflow.enable.dsl=2

-process index {
+process INDEX {

   input:
   path transcriptome